mediocregopher/radix.v2/README.md

   package containing a number of helper methods for doing common tasks with the radix package, such as SCANing either a single redis instance or every one in a cluster, or executing server-side lua

-## V3

-If you're so inclined, [radix.v3](https://github.com/mediocregopher/radix.v3) is available for beta testing.
-If you like v2 you'll probably love v3, it's got everything v2 does and is faster, cleaner, and more flexible.
-Check it out!

 ## Installation